jamesbowman/swapforth/j1a/README.md

 this will produce `j1a.bin` - but it only contains the very bare-bones system;
 the rest of SwapForth still needs to be compiled.
-Load `j1a.bin` as above, and on connecting on the board you should see:
+Load `j1a.bin` as above, and on connecting on the board you should see

     Contacting... established
     Loaded 127 words